Escanord/DiversitySampling/README.md

 There are a couple of hyperparameters that you may want to change:

-- tau: This is the threshold for whether we should keep a new sequence or not.
-Increasing tau means that we will keep more sequences.
-Typical values for tau are between 0.1 and 100.0, depending on the size of the sample you wish to retain.
 - range: This is the width (B) of the RACE array.
 If there are many categories or organisms that you want to sample from, increasing range might help you get more diverse results.
 Increasing the range is essentially free, but keeping it below 10000 may lead to faster processing times.
 - reps: This is the depth (R) of the RACE array.
 Increasing the reps will directly increase the time needed to process each input sequence, but you will be much less likely to accidentally discard a rare sequence.
 Typical values for reps are between 10 and 1000.
 - hashes: This is the number (n) of LSH functions we use for each row of the RACE array.
 Increasing this will directly increase the processing time but may also let you differentiate between sequences that are closer together in terms of edit distance.
 We recommend using only 1 hash.